pedmiston/reproducible-research/presentation.md

 # How I use python

 **Cognitive psychology experiments**
-: on the influence of language on vision and human cognition more broadly.
+: on the influence of language on human cognition.

 **Behavioral psychology experiments**
 : to test questions about the evolution of language.

+**Mining Wikipedia article revision histories**
+: to understand the evolution of article quality.

 **Basic data science**
 : to glue everything above together.

-**Mining Wikipedia article revision histories**
-: to understand the evolution of article quality.

 # !
 (How I use python)

-- Statistics, modeling, and visualization.
+- I don't use python for statistics, modeling, and visualization.
-- In groups.
+- Most of the code I write only I ever read.

 # Reproducibility

 > A tale of two computers.

-Reproducibility is an **obsession** for making everything repeatable easily.
+Reproducibility is an **obsession** for making everything able to be repeated and easily repeatable.

 # psychopy